Whistle Blower Policy

 Record Keeping

-Records pertaining to the complaint shall be maintained by the Disciplinary Committee.
+Records pertaining to the complaint shall be maintained by the head of Human Resources or any other person/official authorized by the Audit Committee.

 Dissemination of information about the Policy

-Policy is disclosed on Website/Annual Report.
-Queries/clarifications under the Policy would be handled by the Chief Compliance Officer, or Head of Human Resources.
+The policy is disclosed on the Website of the Trust.
+Queries/clarifications under the Policy would be handled by the Head of Human Resources.